Cartoon Bucky Badger with a clipboard with a checkmark Yes box, beside the text Confirm first-year Enrollment by May 1

 Find community by choosing to live in one of our optional Residential Learning Communities or Theme Communities for students of any major.

-The Housing Contract, advance payment, residence hall preferences, and dining plan selection are all due by May 1.
+The Housing Contract, advance payment, and residence hall preferences are all due by May 1.

 Explore Off-Campus Housing Options